 Because there are limited tickets available every day, it’s important to get to the Factory early in the morning, or book a ticket online.
 They are very cheap (just a few Euros), and every Monday (except for the first Monday of the month) you can visit the Oskar Schindler’s Enamel Factory for free!

 A small village called Zalipie is the most instagrammable place in Poland.
 Located in the Polish countryside, it’s famous for the colorful houses painted with flowers.
 The village is one of the best places to visit near Krakow, as it’s situated only 1,5h driving from the city.

 More about jaw-dropping places in Poland here.

 I love the town of Gorlice and the surrounding area.
-The city of Gorlice is a picturesque small town with a lovely city centre.
+The city of Gorlice is a picturesque small town with a lovely city center.
 The views from the town hall tower are my favorite!
-I was also surprised to find a great deal of trendy restaurants and an amazing café in Gorlice.
+I was also surprised to find many trendy restaurants and an amazing café in Gorlice.

 You might not know that Gorlice played a key role in the First World War.
 You can learn about the Battle of Gorlice in a local museum.

 The wider Gorlice area is a region naturally rich in crude oil.
 Its mining has significantly defined Gorlice’s history.
 Major inventions were carried out in Gorlice – such as the kerosene street lamp.

 Right on the edge of Gorlice, you’ll find an amazing chateau.
 It’s a palace, in fact.
 The Palace of the Dlugosz Family has been around since the 14th century!
 It’s a unique building and now also a hotel.
 I stayed there and can highly recommend it.
 The Palace is located in a large park and it’s very pleasant just to stroll around.